mrsilver76/retrobat-runner/README.md

 ## 🕰️ Version history

+### 1.3.2 (22nd August 2025)
+- Added support for RetroBat v7.3 by launching `RetroBat-new.exe` when the button combo is pressed.
+Older versions using `RetroBat.exe` are still supported.

 ### 1.3.1 (19th August 2025)
 - Added a workaround for the unhelpful and random "invalid memory read/write" error.
 - Changed the launch order so that external programs now run before windows are minimised, preventing them from covering RetroBat when it starts.